MinjieWan/C3HLM/README.md

 Matlab 2023b.

 ## Usage
-- Run main.m for testing its performance.
+- Run main.m to testing the performance.

 ## Citation
 If you use our code and dataset for research, please cite our paper: